 Understanding The Composition Of Foods

 As I alluded to just now, Calories in Calories out is the mechanism to control.
-To be clear, CiCo is a separate concept to Calorie counting.
+To be clear, CiCo is a separate concept from Calorie counting.
 It helps if you do know the energy value of the foods you eat.
 But you don’t HAVE to count Calories.

 Once you know this you can learn to reduce the Caloric load of meals by being more mindful of your serving sizes.
 If you really love chocolate and forcing yourself to ban chocolate entirely from your diet is likely to create an odd mentality whereby you find yourself obsessing about chocolate and, likely leading to binges, don’t cut it out completely.
-Knowing how many Calories are in chocolate and finding a way to incorporate a little bit of chocolate into your daily Calorie allowance will mean you will never feel deprived and it’s far easier to stick to your nutrition plan.
+Knowing how many calories are in chocolate and finding a way to incorporate a little bit of chocolate into your daily calorie allowance will mean you will never feel deprived and it’s far easier to stick to your nutrition plan.

-The reason most diets fail isn’t because they don’t create fat loss.
+The reason most diets fail isn’t that they don’t create fat loss.
 It’s because they fail to create sustainable fat loss.
 You put yourself on a highly restrictive diet plan, you learn nothing about the composition of foods or about behaviour change, you lose weight, then you go back to your old way of eating and put it all back on again.
 THAT is why education is important.

 Reducing The Energy Cost Of Meals

 Right, let’s get into it then.
-To create meals that are tasty, filling and nutritious there are a few tings you need to understand.
+To create meals that are tasty, filling and nutritious there are a few things you need to understand.
 Protein and fibre are really important.
 Fibre is found in most plant foods including vegetables, potatoes, fruits and pulses.
 Fibre doesn’t only keep you regular, it also fills you up.
 Foods that are relatively high in fibre are quite bulky in terms of satiety.
 A baked potato, for instance, is quite a filling meal in itself.
 The same goes for lentils and most root vegetables.
 So making meals that contain a fibre source is a good idea.

 Protein is extremely important for a number of reasons.
 It doesn’t just help to build muscle, it builds strong bones.
 Also, it is the MOST satiating of all the macronutrients and has very positive effects on your metabolism.

-A few examples of protein dense foods:
+A few examples of protein-dense foods:

 - Soy (tofu)

-Some of these foods are higher in Calories than others.
-A fatty pork chop or lamb shank will have almost 2-3 times as many Calories as a chicken breast or lean beef mince.
-Pulses are high in carbohydrates as well as protein, but also very high in fibre so are difficult to over consume, unlike full fat cheese, which is really easy to overconsume.
+Some of these foods are higher in calories than others.
+A fatty pork chop or lamb shank will have almost 2-3 times as many calories as a chicken breast or lean beef mince.
+Pulses are high in carbohydrates as well as protein, but also very high in fibre so are difficult to overconsume, unlike full-fat cheese, which is really easy to overconsume.

 Is this starting to take shape for you yet?

 I understand that part of the stigma surrounding so-called ‘healthy eating’ is the cost.
-This is true if you only source organic vegetables, Tesco finest beef mince, line caught fish, etc. I fully support ethical farming and fishing, but I also appreciate that not everyone has the budget to support this and your health is the most important thing here.
+This is true if you only source organic vegetables, Tesco finest beef mince, line-caught fish, etc. I fully support ethical farming and fishing, but I also appreciate that not everyone has the budget to support this and your health is the most important thing here.
 My advice here is to bin the organic produce.
 There is no difference in the nutritional content of organic versus non-organic cabbage (for example).
 But there is a pretty big difference in price.